hejnym/chess-knight/README.md

 A logic game as a programming exercise.
 Find the shortest path of a chess knight on chessboard.

-There are multiple strategies to this problem - only one is implemented so far.
+There are multiple strategies to this problem - only one is implemented so far(Breadth-first search).
 A tree of all possible moves is built gradually and the result is evaluated at each depth level.

 Other suggested strategies to improve performance: